Observatory live · 1594 signals · 55 consilience · 139 confirmed · 289 killed Register interest · Newsletter

 Consilience research requires holding independent data streams from unrelated disciplines in parallel - tracking climate physics, agricultural history, epidemiology, and long-wave economic cycles simultaneously.
 No single human specialist commands all of these.
 AI executes the parallel analysis and generates the research agenda — Observatory agents surface candidate signals autonomously.
 A human operator applies the publication standards, approves the quality gate, and decides what is released.

 The risk this introduces - and we name it directly - is the most serious operational risk in our process.
 AI systems are excellent at pattern-matching across domains and unreliable at original statistical rigour when not tightly constrained.
 They will generate plausible-sounding statistics that do not appear in the underlying source data.
-This has happened once in our process: a generated paper cited a correlation coefficient that did not exist in any validation file.
-It was caught at editorial review.

 Human oversight is not a formality here.
 It is the editorial process.
+The architecture underlying this approach is described in Verifiable, Not Eliminated.